 Fundamental Concepts of Organizational Behavior

-breadcrumb arrow Rahul's Noteblog breadcrumb arrow Notes on Organizational Behavior breadcrumb arrow Fundamental Concepts of Organizational Behavior
+> Rahul's Noteblog > Notes on Organizational Behavior > Fundamental Concepts of Organizational Behavior

-The basic fundamental concepts of organizational behaviour revolve around the nature of people and the organization.
-The fundamental concepts are:
+The basic fundamental concepts of organizational behavior revolve around the nature of people and the organization.

 Autocratic Custodial Supportive Collegial